doudoutech/doudoutech.github.io/content/about-us.md

 ### Product Building

-To build applications that reflect our values, we integrate all parts of the stack, mobile, frontend, backend, infrastructure, etc.
+We help turn your ideas into code, ship them and grow them.

+We can build a proof of concept to validate your idea, help you develop it and handle the initial growth phase and when you're ready we'll help you build your own team and transfer all technical knowledge.

+### Cloud migration & scale up

+We specialize in transitioning legacy applications to the cloud and leverage its capabilities so they can better handle user growth.

+We understand the constraints of successful applications and the technical debt you surely have.
+We work hard to ensure your existing processes are impacted the least.
+We focus on providing a secure migration path and roll changes progressively so your teams can learn and adapt.

 ### Rescue Projects

 We can help put your "legacy" projects back in shape.

-we're specialized in Ruby on Rails and Nodejs based projects.
+We're specialized in Ruby on Rails and Nodejs based projects.

 We'll do a complete audit of the project, including all software and infrastructure and implement a plan to bring it back to a stable state.